anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 #### key considerations

-- Dataavailabiliity and collection
+- Data availability and collection
-    - What kind of/hohw much data is available
+    - What kind of/how much data is available
     - How often does the new data come in:
     - Is it annotated?
         - If not, how hard/expensive is it to get it labeled?